Here’s the formula: R + iR + S/1.5 > 1.5 x I

 In this way, growing ‘organically’ or with ads on social media can be directly turned into a sales channel.
 Why waste the opportunity?
 If you do social media, do it right.

 Other platforms such as Salesforce and Hootsuite allow similar features and integrations, but what’s unique about Zoho is its whole-in-one package where with only one subscription of Zoho One, you get access to Zoho Social and Zoho CRM (and many other tools like emailing, and project management…).
 The only competing company offering similar off-the-shelf integrated solutions en masse is Salesforce.

 Other platforms such as Salesforce and Hootsuite allow similar features and integrations, but what’s unique about Zoho is its whole-in-one package where with only one subscription of Zoho One, you would get access to the Zoho Social and the Zoho CRM (and many other tools like emailing, and project management…).
 The only competing company offering similar off-the-shelf integrated solutions en masse is Salesforce.

 Zoho One for all Apps including Zoho Social:

-Salesforce has better branding and it is considered a ‘safer’ option for many brands as they did marketing differently.
-Zoho is about massive value-added and rock-bottom prices that are getting better at branding.
+Salesforce has better branding and it is considered a ‘safer’ option for many brands as they do marketing differently.
+Zoho is about massive value-added and rock-bottom prices but they are getting better at branding.
 In my recently published book One To Three, I recommended Salesforce for American organizations and Zoho One for international ones.

 160 Kemp House,